tailwindlabs/tailwindcss/docs/source/docs/flexbox-align-self.blade.md

 ## Responsive

-To control the alignment of a flex item at a specific breakpoint, add a `{breakpoint}:` prefix to any existing utility class.
+To control the alignment of a flex item at a specific breakpoint, add a `{screen}:` prefix to any existing utility class.
 For example, use `md:self-end` to apply the `self-end` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.